-HALIFAX, N.S. – The province is considering using concrete to twin new sections of Highway 101 this summer.
+HALIFAX, N.S. — The province is considering going concrete with twinning new sections of Highway 101 this summer.

 A tender in newspapers is looking for bids from concrete companies, as well as asphalt pavers, for work on 11 kilometres of new road, from the railroad overpass to Ellershouse Road.